"I will take up the cup of salvation"

 To carry out the immemorial Mass of All Ages of the New Covenant, Christ has always needed consecrated men who would adhere to all He taught and never be men of the world, but to help those in the world to understand better the meaning of the cup of salvation through the Holy Sacrifice of the Mass.

-Editor's Note: Today we bring you a retro column from Father Louis Campbell's sermon for Maundy Thursday's Evening Mass in which he emphasizes importance of the priesthood on the institution of Holy Orders by the Divine Priest and the vital necessity for priests to be as pure and worthy of the call of Melchizedech that, one ordained through the most noble of Sacraments in the carrying out of Christ's charge in Mark 16: 15-16, could fulfill and increase the number of saved souls through his exemplary sacerdotal behavior.
-This is carried out by virtue of his vow to preserve the Sacred Traditions and Doctrines of Christ's Church and, most vital, the administration of the most Sublime Sacrament in being the alter Christus where he is the only instrument able to carry out the necessary Transubstantiation to offer to the Father the True Presence of Jesus in the unbloody propitiatory Sacrifice of the Mass.
+Editor's Note: In Father Louis Campbell's sermon for Maundy Thursday's Mass this evening, he emphasizes on the institution of the priesthood by the Divine Priest the importance of the priesthood, the vital necessity for priests to be as pure and worthy of the call of Melchizedech that, one ordained through the most noble of Sacraments in the carrying out of Christ's charge in Mark 16: 15-16, could fulfill and increase the number of saved souls through his exemplary sacerdotal behavior and his vow to preserve the Sacred Traditions and Doctrines of Christ's Church and, most vital, the administration of the most Sublime Sacrament in being the alter Christus where he is the only instrument able to carry out the necessary Transubstantiation to offer to the Father the True Presence of Jesus in the unbloody propitiatory Sacrifice of the Mass.
 Yes, there is nothing more sublime or necessary for Catholics.
 The world has never understood the sacerdotal nature of the priesthood, but in its ignorance it has greatly misrepresented this most sacred vocation in which the essence is to work counterproductive to worldly goals.
-The very fact that the priesthood has been so viciously attacked by satan through the unprecedented assaulting of the human vulnerabilities of so many priests and their bishops who have become lax and caused grave scandals makes the road for good, dedicated priests all the more difficult.
-The true Church needs men who can assimilate their suffering with Christ on the road to Calvary.
+The very fact that the priesthood has been so viciously attacked by satan through the unprecedented assaulting of the human vulnerabilities of so many priests and their bishops who have become lax and caused grave scandals makes the road for good, dedicated priests all the more men who can assimilate their suffering with Christ on the road to Calvary.
 Why are priests so precious and priceless to the faithful and the preservation of the True Faith?
-Contrary to the relaxed and, often times anathematical norms of Vatican II, only truly consecrated priests can offer, on behalf of Christ, the cup of salvation containing His Most Precious Body and Blood. [bold and italics below are editor's emphasis.]
+Contrary to the relaxed and, often times anathematical norms of Vatican II, only the priests can offer, on behalf of Christ, the cup of salvation containing His Most Precious Body and Blood. [bold and italics below are editor's emphasis.]

 "How shall I make a return to the Lord for all the good he has done for me?
 The cup of salvation I will take up, and I will call upon the name of the Lord; my vows to the Lord I will pay in the presence of all his people" (Ps.115:3-5).
 These words from the psalms, which are prayed by the priest just before he consumes the Precious Blood at Holy Mass, should be our sentiments on Holy Thursday.
 How can we honor Him - Jesus Christ, Who has honored us by giving Himself to us as our Bread from Heaven?
 Principally in the Holy Sacrifice of the Mass, in which we offer with Christ our High Priest a pure Victim, a holy Victim - Christ Himself, Body, Blood, Soul and Divinity - to the Father.